 Some of my recent poetry can be found on Daily Riyaaz, a blog run mainly for National Poetry Writing Month, which is, of course, April.

-My day job has been in academia, and I’m currently an Associated Scholar with the United Nations University, Gender Equality Studies and Training Centre, in Reykjavik, Iceland.
-I run courses for the English Literature, and General Literature Depts of the University of Iceland, Reykjavik, whenever the need arises.
+My day job has been in academia, and apart from my work with GEST, I run courses for the English Literature, and General Literature Depts of the University of Iceland, Reykjavik, whenever the need arises.
 For decades, I was Associate Prof with the English Literature department at St Stephen’s College, Delhi.
 My Doctoral work was done at the Dept of Literatures in English, Rutgers University, NJ, and my very first book, Narrating Violence, Constructing Collective Identities: To witness these wrongs unspeakable is a wonderful, ground breaking, thought provoking, study that nobody reads.